Best water bottle for MTB – stay properly hydrated without a riding pack

 Only works if you have rear pockets deep enough

-The BackBottle is a specially-designed bottle meant to fit inside one of your jersey pockets.
-Its plastic core is molded in a way to fit your lower back in the cycling position, which means that you’ll hardly notice it for hours on end.
+The BackBottle is a MTB water bottle specially designed to fit inside one of the pocket of your jersey or mountain bike jacket.
+Its plastic core is molded to fit the shape of the lower back when in the cycling position, which means that it's hardly noticeable.

-At an affordable price, the BackBottle can be a cheap alternative to a hydration pack for riders on a budget.
-Though it doesn’t hold as much liquid as a hydration pack, the BackBottle is one of the most affordable bottles on our list despite having a very unique design.
+At an affordable price, the BackBottle is also a cheap alternative to a hydration pack for riders on a budget, though it doesn’t hold as much liquid as a hydration pack.

 How to choose the best water bottle for MTB